Daniellien2018/Daniellien2018/README.md

 ## Hi there! 👋 My name is Daniel Lien.
 ### I am a Software Engineer who enjoys working with image data and has strong interests in the field of computer vision.
-Apart from Engineering, have a passion for medicine and healthcare and utlimately want to use code to benefit our healthcare system.
+Apart from engineering, I have a passion for medicine and healthcare and utlimately want to use code to benefit our healthcare system.